ahmadrahiq/ahmadrahiq.github.io/_posts/2021-03-05-job-proposal.md

 ---
 title: Need an Expert Content Writer For Long Term Basis
-description: I'm looking for an expert English content writer to write content on regular basis for my site airypassion.com
+description: I'm looking for an expert English content writer to write content on regular basis for my site techadvice.cloud
 ---
 ![Job Post](/assets/images/job-post.png)

-I'm looking for an expert English content writer to write content on regular basis for my site airypassion.com.
+I'm looking for an expert English content writer to write content on regular basis for my site techadvice.cloud.
 Initially, I want to outsource 30 articles (1k+ words each) within next 2 month.

 ## Here is My Requirements
 <br>